daniel-dihardja/ai-doc-generator/output/documentation-select.md

   ```

 - **pnpm**

   ```bash
   pnpm add @your-library/select
   ```

+No global dependencies to worry about here!

 ---

 ## 3. Importing the Component

-You can import this component in two ways:
+You can bring this component into your project in a couple of ways:

 - **Individual Import**